torba-rb/torba/README.md

 ## Why

-De facto approach, i.e. wrapping JS and CSS libraries in a gem, requires from a maintainer to constantly track changes in upstream repository.
-Even more, if the maintainer stops using this gem itself, it will eventually become abandoned.
+De facto approach, i.e. wrapping JS and CSS libraries in a gem, requires a maintainer to constantly track changes in an upstream repository.
+Even more so, if a gem maintainer stops using that specific library, the gem will eventually become abandoned.
-Many libraries still have no gem wrappers.
+Additionally, many libraries still have no gem wrappers.

-Among other alternatives:
+Other alternatives:

-* [rails-assets][rails-assets] project relies on Bower *and* it is quite complex,
+* [rails-assets][rails-assets] relies on Bower *and* it is quite complex,
-* [bower-rails][bower-rails] project relies on Bower.
+* [bower-rails][bower-rails] relies on Bower, see below for why this can be an issue.

 Problems with the Bower:

-* it is not a part of Ruby ecosystem,
+* it is not a part of the Ruby ecosystem,
-* frontend JS libraries are usually standalone (except for jQuery dependency), so there's no need for complex Bundler-like solution with tree-dependency resolution,
+* frontend JS libraries are usually standalone (except for a potential jQuery dependency), so there's no need for a complex Bundler-like solution with tree-dependency resolution,
-* often we can't use optimistic version constraints, because JS community still doesn't fully grasp the idea of [Semver][semver].
-By specifying strict versions we use Bower as a complex facade for functionality that could be done by curl.
+* often we can't use optimistic version constraints, because the JavaScript community does not consistenly apply the principles of [Semver][semver].
+By specifying strict versions we use Bower as a complex facade for functionality that could be accomplished with curl.

 ## External dependencies